-My friends, this is not the time to haul out your grandma’s super complicated fruitcake recipe to give as gifts (don’t shoot the messenger: that should have been done in November, see that blog post here https://yellowbrickroadfarm.ca/2020/10/26/5-homemade-christmas-gifts-to-start-now/ ).
+My friends, this is not the time to haul out your grandma’s super complicated fruitcake recipe to give as gifts (don’t shoot the messenger: that should have been done the beginning of November, see that blog post here https://yellowbrickroadfarm.ca/2020/10/26/5-homemade-christmas-gifts-to-start-now/ ).

 Instead, if we love ourselves (and our families, who prefer us sane and not controlled by chaos) we will just whip up some showstoppers from my best loved recipes over the years for gift giving or hosting.
 Although everything looks different this year, but rest assured, we all still love good Christmas treats.